WaleedImran2007/calculator/README.md

 # Calculator App

-A simple and user-friendly calculator app built with JavaScript (or React, or whatever tech you used).
-It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
-Designed for quick calculations with an intuitive interface.
+A simple and user-friendly calculator app built with Next Js.
+It supports basic arithmetic operations such as addition, subtraction, multiplication, and division && complex functions too like factorial, power, trigonometric functions, log etc. Designed for quick calculations with an intuitive interface.

 ## Features